5 Coat Warning Signs of Illness in Dogs & Cats

 Yeast Versus Bacteria: Why the Difference Matters

-Yeast and bacteria behave differently in the ear, and the difference matters for treatment choices.
-Studies show dogs with otitis have a different ear-canal bacterial community than healthy dogs, supporting the idea that dysbiosis and inflammation travel together (Korbelik, 2019).
-Some cases also involve resistant bacteria, which is one reason repeated “same antibiotic” cycles can fail and why culture may be recommended in stubborn cases (Saraiva, 2025).
+Yeast and bacteria behave differently in the ear, and telling them apart changes the treatment.
+Studies show dogs with otitis carry a different ear-canal bacterial community than healthy dogs, supporting the idea that dysbiosis and inflammation travel together (Korbelik, 2019).
+Some cases involve resistant bacteria, which is one reason repeating the same antibiotic can fail and why culture may be needed in stubborn cases (Saraiva, 2025).

-At home, bacterial-heavy flares are more likely to look wet, yellow, or creamy, with a sharper odor and more pain when the ear is touched.
-Yeast-heavy flares often look greasier and darker with intense itch.
-These are not perfect rules, but they help owners describe what they are seeing.
-Clear descriptions support the vet’s decision to do cytology in the room and, when needed, send samples for culture rather than guessing.
+At home, bacterial-heavy flares tend to look wet, yellow, or creamy, with a sharper odor and more pain when the ear is touched; yeast-heavy flares look greasier and darker with intense itch.
+These aren't perfect rules, but clear descriptions help your vet decide to run cytology in the room and, when needed, send a sample for culture instead of guessing.

 Anatomy as a Perpetuating Factor